AroPix/pyrewe/README.md

 # pyrewe
 API wrapper for the german grocery store REWE, to be able to order groceries through Python (WIP)

-(Code is very crappy so i'm very open to contributions)
+(Code is very crappy so i'm very open to contributions, not even error handling yet, lol)

 # How to use
 At the moment there is no Authentication implemented, so login on https://shop.rewe.de, open Chrome developer console (F12),